 The Benefits of Hiring Seasonal Employees

-Whether you’re hiring workers for the holidays or need to build your team for a busy summer season, you can reap the following benefits from seasonal hires (be sure to check your local laws and consult with your employment counsel):
+Whether you need holiday workers or need to build your team for a busy spring and summer, seasonal employees provide several benefits.
+As with any hiring process, be sure to check for variations in your local laws and consult with your employment counsel, if needed.

-Small business owners may spend a lot of money on payroll costs per employee— seasonal employees may reduce that overall cost.
-With seasonal employees, your business will likely only incur said payroll costs when you actually have employees on your roster.
+Small business owners often spend a huge chunk of revenue on employee payroll.
+However, seasonal employees may reduce that overall cost.
+With seasonal employees, you’ll typically only incur payroll costs when you actually have employees on your roster.

 If your seasonal employees are hired for part-time positions, then they may not work enough hours to constitute overtime pay.
 This further reduces the money business owners must shell out for qualified employees.

 Seasonal hires are usually brought on with an anticipated employment end date.
 However, you can decide to extend a full-time job offer once their employment term is complete.
-Consider using seasonal hiring processes as a trial employment period; determine whether or not your hires would someone would make a great addition to your full-time team.
+Consider using seasonal hiring as a trial employment period.
+This lower-stress method can help you determine if someone would make a great addition to your full-time team.

 Ask yourself the following questions to gauge if a seasonal employee fits your business:

-- Does this person have the capacity to learn quickly?
+- Does this person have capacity to learn quickly

 Seasonal employment offers employers the unique opportunity to examine temporary hires and spot the qualities of a great hire in action.

-Seasonal hires can be invaluable for business owners that experience high demand during particular months.
-An uptick in customers can leave your current team underequipped; by bolstering your roster with temporary hires, you can provide the same level of customer service, handle increased demand, and maintain your business’ reputation of quality products or services.
+Seasonal hires can be invaluable for small business owners that experience high demand during certain months.
+An uptick in customers can leave your current team underequipped.
+By bolstering your roster with temporary hires, you can provide the same level of customer service, handle increased demand, and help maintain your company’s reputation.

-Seasonal employees provide extra bandwidth to your current team; this can help improve morale during the busy season.
+Seasonal employees provide extra capacity to your current team.
+Additional help can improve morale during the busy season.
 When work picks up, employees may feel burnt out more quickly.
-Providing extra hands to help shoulder some of the increased workloads can keep your current full-time employees engaged and improve your retention rates in the long run.
+Providing extra hands to help shoulder some of the increased workload can keep your current full-time employees engaged and improve employee retention in the long run.

 Seasonal Hiring During the Holidays

 Many business owners may think of seasonal hiring as exclusive to the holiday months, typically between October and January.
 It’s true that many seasonal hires are onboarded during this time.
-Why?
-Holiday months see a significant increase in shopper traffic; in fact, holiday sales constitute a significant portion of annual retail sales .
+Why Sales during the holidays constitute a significant portion of annual retail sales .
 In fact, the National Retail Federation reports that holiday sales increased by 14% in 2021.

-In order to keep up with demand, employers hire part-time employees to help handle the influx of business.
-While additional help is needed, employees must also consider the cost of these seasonal hires.
+To keep up with demand, many employers hire part-time employees to help handle the influx of business.
+While the additional help is needed, employees must also consider the cost of these seasonal hires.
 Taking on holiday employees does constitute a significant investment for business owners.

 The rules governing benefits for seasonal employees vary by state.
-However, in a general sense, employers will typically need to provide seasonal hires with the following benefits:
+However, in general, employers must typically provide seasonal hires with the following benefits:

 - Social Security